unacast/deprecated-unacast.github.io/_posts/2016-04-08-best-practices-for-concurrency-control-in-rest-apis.md

  As the nature of design challenges are discussions with no definite answers and a myriad of different solutions around &mdash; any feedback or correction are most welcome.

+## Minimize consequences

+ Reducing the possible consequences of concurrency conflicts is desirable from a API design standpoint.
+In practice this mean only modifying the fields which the *end-user* intends to modify.
+This can be achieved with either more granular endpoints for altering different properties or using [PATCH semantics instead of PUT](http://restful-api-design.readthedocs.org/en/latest/methods.html#patch-vs-put).
+The endgame here is to in a conflict only let the last request write the field(s) it actually intends to modify.

+ On another note, if modifying existing resources can be avoided so that you can have immutable resources &mdash; you have in all practicality removed concurrency conflicts from your API.

+## Optimistic locking

+ If you choose to implement a concurrency control strategy, optimistic locking is likely to be the best bet.
+Optimistic locking works like the following: try to do an operation, then fail if the resource has changed since last seen.
+Optimistic locking is opposed to pessimistic locking where a resource is locked from alteration before any changes are done, then released.
+As pessimistic locking schemes require state to be kept at the server it does not play well in RESTful APIs where it is [idiomatic to keep the server stateless](https://en.wikipedia.org/wiki/Representational_state_transfer#Stateless).

+ The general approach for optimistic locking is to along with your payload send a value that identifies which version of the resource you are modifying.
+If the version to modify from is stale, the request should fail.
+The version identifier could be a explicit version number or hash of the unmodified resource.
+Last modified timestamps could also be used, but with caution as clocks might be skewed in a distributed environment.

+ Identifying the version in a HTTP request one can either put the version identificator as part of the request model in the payload or utilize the `if-match` request-header from the [HTTP/1.1 specification](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.24).
+Note that the HTTP/1.1 specification requires 412 (Precondition failed) to be returned upon conflict.

+ As a mechinism of concurrency control optimistic locking is a simple yet powerful approach.
+Implementing it for the *api-creator* is relatively straightforward.
+This approach does however impose the risk of *end-user's* suffering.
+A stricter concurrency control strategy requires that the entire end-to-end flow adhere to it.
+The *integrator* would be forced to implement graceful resolving of conflicts due to the concurrency control &mdash; likely a non-trivial task, definitely so if a GUI is involved.

 ## Last request wins

 Skip concurrency control altogether.
 What does not doing concurrency control in a REST API lead to?
 It lets the last request win.

 There are in fact several upsides to implementing such a simple strategy &mdash; or the lack of implementing any.
 First of all, it is a really clean interface for your *integrators*, no extraneous HTTP headers or semantics to comprehend.
-Stronger, is however the risk of the *end-user* suffering because of a stricter concurrency control strategy.
-A stricter concurrency control strategy requires that the entire end-to-end flow adhere to it.
-The *integrator* would be forced to implement graceful resolving of conflicts due to the concurrency control &mdash; likely a non-trivial task, definitely so if a GUI is involved.
+Stronger, is it is a cleaner interface for the *end-user* as no clutter is added to the interface for handling concurrency conflicts.

 Absolutely there are good reasons to use a stricter concurrency control strategy.
 Most markedly is loss of data.
 In a last request wins scheme, data from the second last request can be lost.
 Secondly, having a stricter scheme forces your *integrators* to think about concurrency control.
 When omitting a strategy as with last request wins it is more likely that issues with concurrency are not considered.
 Both of these issues are however approachable by other means than a stricter concurrency control scheme.
 For instance by implementing versioning of resources, data will never be truly be lost &mdash; conflicts can therefore be mended, by manual intervention that is.

 Not only is the last request wins approach desirable for the *api creator* as it entails no work at all beyond clearly communicating it through the API documentation.
 It is also the simplest possible model for the *integrator*.
 As a matter of fact even the *end-user*'s interfaces would be simpler and more clean.

-## Optimistic locking

-If you choose to implement a concurrency control strategy, optimistic locking is likely to be the best bet.
-Optimistic locking works like the following: try to do an operation, then fail if the resource has changed since last seen.
-Optimistic locking is opposed to pessimistic locking where a resource is locked from alteration before any changes are done, then released.
-As pessimistic locking schemes require state to be kept at the server it does not play well in RESTful APIs where it is [idiomatic to keep the server stateless](https://en.wikipedia.org/wiki/Representational_state_transfer#Stateless).

-The general approach for optimistic locking is to along with your payload send a value that identifies which version of the resource you are modifying.
-If the version to modify from is stale, the request should fail.
-The version identifier could be a explicit version number or hash of the unmodified resource.
-Last modified timestamps could also be used, but with caution as clocks might be skewed in a distributed environment.

-Identifying the version in a HTTP request one can either put the version identificator as part of the request model in the payload or utilize the `if-match` request-header from the [HTTP/1.1 specification](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.24).
-Note that the HTTP/1.1 specification requires 412 (Precondition failed) to be returned upon conflict.

-As a mechinism of concurrency control optimistic locking is a simple yet powerful approach.
-Implementing it for the *api-creator* is relatively straightforward.
-It does however impose a great deal of complexity to your *integrators* in terms of gracefully handling conflicts, making *end-users* the likely victim of this strategy.

 ## Opt-in concurrency control

 By qualitatively analyzing some well known public APIs like [Github](https://developer.github.com/v3/), [Spotify](https://developer.spotify.com/web-api/) and [etcd](https://coreos.com/etcd/docs/latest/api.html#changing-the-value-of-a-key) we see everything from strict concurrency control to none at all (the last request wins strategy).
 The most common solution nonetheless seem to be opt-in concurrency control, as in [Spotify's case](https://developer.spotify.com/web-api/reorder-playlists-tracks/) where you can pass an optional `snapshot_id` on your update request.

 An opt-in approach like Spotify's clearly reminds your *integrators* to think about concurrency control and make up their minds whether it makes sense for their *end-users*.
-This strategy does however not promise anything more than no concurrency control at all, as different *intergrators* might ruin for each other.

-## Minimize consequences

-Reducing the possible consequences of concurrency conflicts is desirable from a API design standpoint.
-In practice this mean only modifying the fields which the *end-user* intends to modify.
-This can be achieved with either more granular endpoints for altering different properties or using [PATCH semantics instead of PUT](http://restful-api-design.readthedocs.org/en/latest/methods.html#patch-vs-put).
-The endgame here is to in a conflict only let the last request write the field(s) it actually intends to modify.

-On another note, if modifying existing resources can be avoided and you have immutable resources &mdash; you have in all practicality removed concurrency conflicts from your API.
+On the contrary this is not a sound strategy if different the same resource can be modified from more than one *integrator*.An *end-user* might then overwrite changes made via a opted-in integration from a opted-out integration.

 ## Know your requirements